GREYHOUND ADOPTION ACTION ALLIANCE® • COPYRIGHT 2016

 At one time there were nearly 50 tracks offering live racing in the US.
-There were over 40,000 Greyhounds born and registered each year to support all those tracks.
-Currently there are 18 tracks operating in the US and just over 10,000 Greyhounds born and registered to race last year.
+There were over 40,000 greyhounds born and registered each year to support all those tracks.
+Currently there are 12 tracks operating in the US and just over 10,000 greyhounds born and registered to race last year.

-Florida (12): Naples, Palm Beach, Derby Lane, Orange Park (Jacksonville) Ebro, Sanford-Orlando, Daytona, Pensacola, Melbourne, Sarasota, Mardi Gras (Miami), Flagler (Miami) (red indicates Seasonal tracks)
+Florida (7): Naples, Palm Beach, Derby Lane, Orange Park (Jacksonville) Ebro, Sanford-Orlando, Daytona (red indicates Seasonal tracks)

 West Virginia (2): Wheeling, Tri-State